vanyle/ASG/docs/usage.md

 You can change the `title` variable to change the title or your post if you want.

-Sometimes, you want to insert more complex code that does not generate data directly.
-To do this, you need to write:
+Sometimes, you want to insert more complex code that does not generate data directly:

 ```md
 {%